DmitriBogdanov/mathematica-optimization-methods/README.md

 <img src="images/package3_contours.png" width=40% height=40%>

-## Package 4 examples
+## Package 4 (variations of Newton's method) examples

 * Requires Hessian to be present and computable
 * Newton's method can minimize any polynomial of Nth order in N-1 steps

 Minimization of a 2-argument function from a given initial point.
 Rosenbrock function is used for testing, minization process can be dynamically tracked.
-All consequent plots support dynamics.
 Following example showcases modified Newton's method with step reduction.

 <img src="images/package4_functionPlot.png" width=40% height=40%>